distributed-system-analysis/pbench/agent/tool-scripts/README.md

 A "transient" tool is one where the tool data capture happens on the host local to where the tool is running.
-All transient tools store their data locally as directed by its invoking Tool Meister.
+All transient tools store their data locally as directed by their invoking Tool Meister.
 For Tool Meisters running on the same host where the caller is driving the benchmark (where `pbench-tool-meister-start` was invoked), the captured data is stored directly into the local `${benchmark_result_dir}` directory.
 Tool Meisters running on